 Now all recognized URLs are converted to links.

 If plain text is selected, just turning on "Smart Links" will convert all detected URLs to links.

 * To use these features, please click the selected item and make sure you can edit its text.

 You can change the behavior of basic keys (return-key/delete-key/tab-key) in the Preferences.
 Tree is designed to be a lightweight application that lets you concentrate on your ideas.

 Created for Mac

 Tree supports OS X’s Versions, Auto Save, Resume and Full Screen.

 Reviews | Comments

-Req: Mac OS X 10.6 or later / Mountain Lion Ready
+Req: Mac OS X 10.9 or later / El Capitan Ready

 - Latest Software Update is recommended. -